 These FAQs are for financial advisers only.
 They mustn’t be distributed to, or relied on by, customers.
-They are based on our understanding of current legislation, which may change.17 August 2016
+They are based on our understanding of legislation at the date of publication.17 August 2016

 Drawdown has taken many forms since it was first introduced in 1995.
 Most recently, from 6 April 2015, the concept of ‘flexi-access drawdown’ was introduced as part of the pension flexibility changes.
 These FAQs explain the flexi-access drawdown rules and the impact on those with funds in capped or flexible drawdown prior to 6 April 2015.

 Flexi-access drawdown is an option available when someone takes pension benefits from a money purchase arrangement.
 Anyone with rights in a defined benefit scheme who wants to benefit from flexi-access drawdown would need to arrange an initial transfer out of their scheme to a money purchase arrangement.
 Similarly, if someone has funds in a money purchase arrangement that doesn’t directly offer flexi-access drawdown, they may need to arrange a transfer into a flexi-access drawdown arrangement with the same or another provider.
 In effect, money purchase schemes are not obliged to offer flexi-access drawdown so its availability will depend on a scheme’s rules and possibly meeting a minimum fund size to access drawdown.

 Any new drawdown arrangements set up on or after 6 April 2015 will be flexi-access drawdown, with one exception - a new capped drawdown arrangement can be set up to accept a transfer from an existing capped drawdown arrangement.